axelerant/testimonials-widget/readme.txt

 	* Rotating `[testimonialswidget_widget]`
 * Testimonial supports HTML
 * Testimonial, email, and URL fields are clickable
+	* If you don't include the "http://" it points to an internal page, and if you do, it points to the external page
 * Testimonials Widget widget displays static and rotating testimonials
 * URLs can be opened in new windows
 * WordPress Multilingual enabled [WPML](http://wpml.org/)